ariyanzri/Capstone1_Foss/project/README.md

 ### Project Script and Steps
 A paired down version of this information is available in the [Project GitHub code directory](https://github.com/ariyanzri/Capstone1_Foss/tree/main/code).

-Please follow these steps to reproduce the results and perform project task (view image metadata).
+These steps are assuming use of a virtual machine to perform task, possibly deployed from [CyVerse Atmosphere](https://atmo.cyverse.org).
+Please follow these steps to reproduce the results and perform project task (e.g., view image metadata).

 1. Install Docker
  ```sudo snap install docker```